What Is an Effects Loop?

 With an effects loop: Guitar → Front Pedals → Preamp → SEND → Loop Pedals → RETURN → Power Amp → Speaker

 The Send jack outputs the preamp signal.
 The Return jack feeds back into the power amp.
-Whatever you put between those two jacks gets inserted into the middle of your amp's signal path.
+Whatever you patch between those two jacks gets inserted into the middle of your amp's signal path.

 Series vs Parallel Loops

-Not all effects loops are created equal.
-There are two types, and they work very differently.
+Not all effects loops are designed the same way.
+There are two topologies, and they behave very differently.

 Series Effects Loop

-In a series loop, your entire signal passes through the loop.
-100% of the preamp output goes out the Send jack, through your pedals, back in the Return jack, and into the power amp.
-Nothing bypasses the loop.
+In a series loop, 100% of your signal passes through the loop.
+The entire preamp output exits the Send jack, flows through your pedals, returns through the Return jack, and enters the power amp.
+Nothing bypasses the loop path.

 Advantages:

-- Simple to set up — just plug your pedals between Send and Return
+- Simple to set up.
+Patch your pedals between Send and Return and you're done.

-- Predictable behavior — what comes out of your pedals is exactly what hits the power amp
+- Predictable behavior.
+The output of your pedals is exactly what reaches the power amp.

 Disadvantages:

-- If your pedal has any tone suck or signal degradation, it affects 100% of your signal
+- Any tone degradation or signal loss from your pedals affects 100% of your signal

-- Pedals with a bad bypass can color your tone even when off
+- Pedals with poor bypass circuits will color your tone even when disengaged

-- Volume matching is critical — if your pedal's output level doesn't match the loop's expected level, you'll get volume jumps or signal loss
+- Volume matching becomes critical; if your pedal's output level doesn't match the loop's expected level, you'll get volume jumps or signal loss

 Amps that use series loops: Most Marshall amps (JCM800, DSL series), many Fender amps, Orange amps, most high-gain amps.